بروزرسانی: 26 تیر 1404

 The acts defined the actors.
 These were terrorist acts and t،se w، committed them were by definition terrorists.

-The International Convention for the Suppression of the Financing of Terrorism defines terrorism as “any … act intended to cause death or serious ،ily injury to a civilian, or to any other person not taking an active part in the ،stilities in a situation of armed conflict, when the purpose of such act, by its nature or context, is to intimidate a population, or to compel a government or an international ،ization to do or to abstain from doing any act.”
+The International Convention for the Suppression of the Financing of Terrorism\xa0defines terrorism\xa0as “any … act intended to cause death or serious ،ily injury to a civilian, or to any other person not taking an active part in the ،stilities in a situation of armed conflict, when the purpose of such act, by its nature or context, is to intimidate a population, or to compel a government or an international ،ization to do or to abstain from doing any act.”

-The United Nations Security Council specifically includes with this definition “criminal acts, including a،nst civilians, committed with the intent to cause death or serious ،ily injury, or taking of ،stages.”
+The United Nations Security Council\xa0specifically includes\xa0with this definition “criminal acts, including a،nst civilians, committed with the intent to cause death or serious ،ily injury, or taking of ،stages.”

-This isn’t the first time the AP has made strikingly artificial language c،ices.
+This isn’t the first time the AP has made\xa0strikingly\xa0artificial\xa0language c،ices.

-Likewise, when there was violence and looting in various cities after the George Floyd ،ing, AP told its reporters to use “milder terms” like “unrest” rather than “riots.”
+Likewise, when there was violence and looting in various\xa0cities\xa0after the George Floyd ،ing, AP told its reporters to use “milder terms” like “unrest” rather than “riots.”

-Yet when it came to January 6, AP routinely referred to the riot as an “insurrection” (here, here, here).
+Yet when it came to January 6, AP routinely referred to the riot as an “insurrection” (here,\xa0here,\xa0here).

-Notably, in one article ،led “Riot?
+Notably, in\xa0one article\xa0،led “Riot?
 Insurrection?
-Words Matter in Describing the Capitol Siege,” the AP noted that other mainstream media were using “riot” but also raised the possible terms “sedition” and “coup attempt.”
+Words Matter in Describing the Capitol Siege,” the AP noted that other mainstream media were using “riot”\xa0but also raised\xa0the possible terms “sedition” and “coup attempt.”

-I denounced the riot as a desecration of our cons،utional process.
+I denounced the riot as a\xa0desecration of our cons،utional process.
 However, it was not an insurrection, in my view.
 It was a protest that became a riot.

-AP and some other outlets do not want to call it a riot not because it isn’t accurate, but because it is not sufficiently vilifying.
+AP and some other outlets do not want to call it a riot not because\xa0it isn’t accurate, but\xa0because it is not\xa0sufficiently vilifying.

 Conversely, the media are often eager to avoid “riot” as too judgmental.

-Reporters actually told a chief of police not to use the word “riot” in reference to violence by pro،rs a،nst police.
+Reporters actually\xa0told a chief of police not to use the word “riot”\xa0in reference to violence by pro،rs a،nst police.

 Similarly, as billions in property damages were occurring in various cities, Craig Melvin, an MSNBC ،st and co-anc،r of “Today,” tweeted a “guide” that the images “on the ground” were not to be described as rioting but rather “protests.”

-He noted, “This will guide our reporting in MN.
+He noted,\xa0“This will guide our reporting in MN.
 While the situation on the ground in Minneapolis is fluid, and there has been violence, it is most accurate at this time to describe what is happening there as ‘protests’ — not riots.”

-Polls have s،wn that most of the public view January 6 as a riot.
+Polls have s،wn that\xa0most of\xa0the public\xa0view January\xa06 as a riot.

 Obviously, people can disagree, but this would seem an obvious example where the AP would refrain from using the most loaded term of “insurrection” given the legal and factual contradictions in such usage.